Forcepoint/fp-pta-ansible-docker-jfrog-xray/README.md

 to be run interactively.
 It can be run without intervention, but you need to figure out what variables to set ahead of time, which is what has been done here.

-This sets up everything needed on a single system via docker-compose.
+This sets up everything needed on a single system via docker-compose with postgres as the database.
 It does not allow the setup of a postgres database on another system.

 Refer to the Jfrog Guides [Xray and Artifactory One to One Pairing](https://www.jfrog.com/confluence/display/JFROG/Xray+and+Artifactory+One+to+One+Pairing),